 The quickest way to send us large files up to 2 GB is to use our File Upload form.
-Please click the "Begin Upload" button to send a file to the trade show booth manufacturers at the Godfrey Group.
+Please click the "Begin Upload" button to send your trade show booth graphic files to the Godfrey Group.
 Upload .AI or .PSD files to customize your displays.
 If you have not contacted a project manager to start your project yet, do not use this tool.Begin Upload

 If your graphics are viewed from 6-10 feet, image resolution clarity may not be as important as the clarity of your text.
 To test your graphic at a distance, size your graphic to actual print size at 85-150 PPI, then view at 100% on your monitor (Tip: show rulers in Adboe applications and adust view size until the the rulers are displayed at true size).
 Stand at a distance that you feel may be similar to how your display may be commonly viewed at an event.
 If it meets your preferences and quality standards, it is ready to send to us.

 * If the graphics you are designing are scaled down you will have to zoom in closer. ex.
 1/2 scale view at 200% on your monitor, 1/4 scale view at 400%...

 An image can only be enlarged so much before it distorts or pixilates.
 There is no definitive guideline here because many variables contribute to why an image may not be suitable (Resolution, file size, dimension size, how file was created, etc).
 You will need to play with your graphics to determine what works for you and your design.